Last

 for a face veil (tsa‘iyph) is found only in

-which did not need to be folded around the eyes.
-If only Muslims
+coverings which did not need to be folded around the eyes.
+If only

-better aware of the roots of their traditions and of the real heart
+Muslims were better aware of the roots of their traditions and of

-intentions behind them, promiscuous use of the Niqab would not be
+the real heart intentions behind them, promiscuous use of the Niqab

 - "The word, niqaab (sing.) (نقاب)

-explains 'the sexual nature of the root should be apparent.
-In
+writer explains 'the sexual nature of the root should be

-means 'hole or perforation' and the word for 'female', NiKVah
+which means 'hole or perforation' and the word for 'female',

 correspondent

-alongside those selling the all-enveloping outfits more commonly
+the all-enveloping outfits more commonly seen in this increasingly

-in this increasingly conservative society.
-It is, though, whispered
+conservative society.
+It is, though, whispered in shadowy corners of

-shadowy corners of this city that prostitutes are in fact customers
+this city that prostitutes are in fact customers at both types of

-both types of shop.'
-It is at all not
+shop.'
+It is at all not surprising that both

 forms of unclean hypersexualisation, Western and Middle Eastern, sit